Assistant Professor of Music and Conductor, NOTUS: IU Contemporary Vocal Ensemble

 Noted for innovative programming, NOTUS explores all significant styles of the last century as well as works at the forefront of today’s contemporary music scene.
 A special emphasis is placed on the works of living and emerging composers, especially notable works for voices composed by Indiana University faculty and students.

-- Travel and performance at the ACDA National Conference in Salt Lake City, Utah in February, as the Featured Ensemble-in-Residence for the Composers Track
+- Travel and performance at the ACDA Central Division Conference in Chicago, Illinois in February, as an invited performing choir

-- Premieres and readings of student composer works, including Phillip Sink's Fire and Ice and the winner of the 2015 NOTUS Student Composition Contest
+- Premieres and readings of student composer works, including the first prize winner of the 2016 NOTUS Student Composition Contest

-- Performance of the Britten War Requiem with the Oratorio Chorus and Philharmonic Orchestra in November
+- Performance of the Beethoven Ninth Symphony with the Oratorio Chorus and Philharmonic Orchestra in April

 - Solo opportunities for experienced singers on every voice part, typically drawn from the membership of NOTUS

-NOTUS was featured at the American Choral Directors Association Central Division Conference in Cincinnati in 2014, as a demonstration choir for a lecture on new music.
-NOTUS was also invited to perform at Carnegie Hall on the Distinguished Concerts International NY Artist Series.
+NOTUS has performed at both regional and national conferences of the American Choral Directors Association, and was the Featured Ensemble-in-Residence for the Composers' Track in Salt Lake City in 2015.
+NOTUS was also invited to perform at Carnegie Hall on the Distinguished Concerts International NY Artist Series in March 2014.
 The ensemble records often, and a project and collaboration with Juventas New Music Ensemble will be released on New Dynamic Records in the coming year.
 In Fall of 2013, NOTUS hosted Pulitzer Prize-winning composer Caroline Shaw and NOTUS was the first collegiate ensemble to perform the Sarabande from her Partita for 8 voices.

 Specializing in a varied and diverse repertoire of contemporary vocal music, NOTUS has performed an eclectic combination of works for voices by composers such as Dominick Argento, John Cage, Chen Yi, Melissa Dunphy, Eriks Esenvalds, Don Freund, Sofia Gubaidulina, Ted Hearne, Moses Hogan, Texu Kim, James MacMillan, Paul Mealor, Nico Muhly, Per Nørgård, Tawnie Olson, Sven-David Sandström, Caroline Shaw, Veljo Tormis, Robert Vuichard, and Zachary Wadsworth.